-If your budget stretches a little further you might also want to check out our guide to the best running watches or our overall best smartwatch guide.
-And if you’re not set up a running watch per se, why not take a look at the best cheap smartwatch ranking.
+If you’ve got a bit more budget to spare, you might want to check out our guide to the best running watches or delve into our overall best smartwatch guide.
+And if you’re not fussed about a running watch in particular, why not take a look at the best cheap smartwatch list?

 The Polar M200 is a super affordable option, especially when you consider everything that’s crammed into this running watch.

 You get - deep breath - wrist-based heart rate tracking, built-in GPS, smartphone notifications, all day activity tracking, personalized training programs via the app, varying color options, and battery life for a week of use with an hour's run per day - and breathe.